-Random bands have started to follow me on twitter and tumblr, and it does amazing things for my ego.
+In the quest for social media engagement, random bands have started to follow me on Twitter and Tumblr, and it does amazing things for my ego.
 In this segment, we talk about the bands that have followed me this week.

 Mr Fisher and the Hospitality

-I was not expecting what I heard.
-And that's a good thing.
+My initial response after pressing play was surprise.
+Fortunately, a pleasant surprise.
 This is some real, back to the roots emo.
 This isn't format pop punk, this is emotion and fluidity and original punk sensibilities.
-There's a restraint that makes the rawness of the music even more powerful.
-It feels like running down the wet streets of New York at dusk, trying to figure out why you moved to this godforsaken town in the first place.
-So I can relate.
-Several good releases here, "Break Me," "I Feel Alive," "Place Called Home/ Southtowne Lanes," and a 2012 demo album.
+There's a restraint that makes the raw edge of the music even more powerful.
+It feels like running down the wet streets of New York City at dusk, trying to figure out why you moved to this godforsaken town in the first place.
+Several good releases are available, including: "Break Me," "I Feel Alive," "Place Called Home/ Southtowne Lanes," and a 2012 demo album.